Replacing Teeth with Implants

 Dental implants are teeth-like insertions that dentists embed in your gums and which take over the functions of your natural teeth.
 Essentially, implants are titanium posts that are drilled into the jawbone and fitted in place using titanium screws.
 These posts are covered by teeth-like coverings made from premium-quality, medical-grade porcelain.

 Designed to be permanent replacements for lost teeth, dental implants don’t come loose like dentures and remain fitted in your jaw permanently.
 These implants work exactly like normal teeth, helping you chew and eat your food with ease.

-Dr. Briscoe has been fitting dental implants for patients with teeth concerns for over 32 years.
-His extensive experience in the field can be seen in the form of the stunning final result.
-Each implant Dr. Briscoe inserts is perfectly customized to suit the shape of the patient’s jaw bone and resembles the patient’s natural teeth right down to the color and texture.
+Dr. Han’s extensive experience in the field can be seen in the form of the stunning final result.
+Each implant Dr. Han inserts is perfectly customized to suit the shape of the patient’s jaw bone and resembles the patient’s natural teeth right down to the color and texture.

 Benefits of getting dental implants

 - They help with retaining the shape of your face even after tooth loss.